vadzimk/oci-infrastructure/README.md

 ## Overview

-This configuration code automatically provisiones the necessary infrastructure in my cloud using Terraform.
+This configuration code automatically provisions the necessary infrastructure in my cloud using Terraform.
 It can run on a local machine or inside the Gitlab CI/CD pipeline.

 ![Diagram of the current cloud infrastructure](./Diagram.drawio.svg "Diagram of the current limited free tier cloud infrastructure")